Is Online Therapy Effective? Learn How Online CBT & Online EMDR Work

 There is growing evidence for the same outcomes for EMDR provided online.
 Clients have reported feeling more in control, while therapists find it 'safe and effective'.

-While sitting in the same room can feel different, the evidence consistently shows that when therapy is delivered in real-time by a trained clinician, the results hold up.
-Here are some reasons why.
+While sitting in the same room as your therapist can feel different, the evidence consistently shows that when therapy is delivered in real-time by a well-trained clinician, the outcomes are comparable to in-person.

 1. It Fits Around Real Life

-For many professionals, time is their scarcest resource.
+For many busy people, time is their scarcest resource.
 Online therapy eliminates the travel, parking, and logistics that can make in-person sessions hard to maintain.
 It can also be a wonderfully practical option if you're at home caring for dependents or are physically unable to travel.

 2. It Can Feel Safer and More Grounded